 One of my less serious ventures is curating playlists.
 Mostly for my own enjoyment, though I also enjoy it when other people do.
 I’m not a self-proclaimed music tastemaker, snob, critic, whatever you want to call it, by any means.
 I’m merely an enthusiast, a consumer if you will, that likes to create playlists so that I don’t have to think about what I’m listening to every time.

 I currently have two playlists I’m sufficiently happy with that I dare to share them here.
 The first one is called Endless Cycle and mostly contains songs that are way too long and monotonous for most people but that’s exactly what I like.
 I update it semi-regularly.

 The subtitle is ‘songs to ride your bike to’ and, in my opinion, this is the perfect background music to keep you going on those long bike-rides.
 It’s endless tunes that never get distracting while always remaining pleasant.
 Though those two go hand in hand most of the time anyway.
 Oh and don’t feel obliged to ride your bike while listening to this playlist.
 You're allowed to play it during a variety of other activities as well.
 It’s okay.

 After the party

-The second playlist is called After The Party (give it a follow on Spotify) and is mostly down-tempo R&B, Hip Hop, Soul and Electronic music.
+The second playlist is called After The Party and is mostly down-tempo R&B, Hip Hop, Soul and Electronic music.
 It’s a little bit of everything but it’s always slow and mellow.
 I update it only when I come across a proper addition.